What's the colour of your urine or your pee when you get up first thing in the morning.

 How Much Water Should You Really Be Drinking?

-About 80 percent of our water intake comes from drinking fluids the other 20% comes from food.
+About 80 per cent of our water intake comes from drinking fluids the other 20% comes from food.

-Water content in food varies but some fruits and vegetables like watermelon or strawberries are 90% water by weight as far as water output goes we eliminate water ...,
+The water content in food varies but some fruits and vegetables like watermelon or strawberries are 90% water by weight as far as water output goes we eliminate water ...,

 ..., through breathing as humidified air leaves the body as well as through sweating, urinating and with bowel movements.